 Cassava and Tapioca Flours

 Cassava root is used to make two types of flour: cassava flour and tapioca flour (also called tapioca starch).
 Both are fine, mild-flavored, bright white flours with thickening properties that make them good for sauces, desserts, and gluten-free baked goods.
 Cassava flour is used extensively in South America and is made using the whole root.
 Tapioca flour is produced using the starch extracted from the cassava root.
 Boba is made with tapioca flour, as are some vegan cheeses.
 Cassava flour and tapioca flour are interchangeable in recipes, though cassava flour has more fiber and flavor.
+Learn how to use cassava flour to make a versatile gluten-free flour blend here.

 Recipes to Try